kwkeefer/offensive_security/brute_force_network_socket/README.md

   -d DELIMITER, --delimiter DELIMITER
                         Delimiter in username and password list.
   -th THREADS, --threads THREADS
                         Number of threads to use.
+Default is 5.
   -u USERNAME, --username USERNAME
+                        Username to be used in conjunction with a password list.
-                        Used if a password list is given -v                    Adds verbosity.
+  -v                    Adds verbosity.
 Not recommended when using multiple threads.

 ```